AristoChen/UbuntuCoreOS/README.md

 # --snap=<SNAP_NAME>=<SNAP_TRACK>/<SNAP_CHANNEL>
 $ ./build.sh --snap=network-manager=latest/stable --snap=modem-manager=latest/candidate
 ```
-Step 2: Choose a board in the list
+Step 2: Choose a board in the list.
+Some platform may be able to support booting with UEFI, you may choose it if you prefer.

 Step 3: flash it to SD card
 ```